Optimize Azure Databricks costs with a pre-purchase

 - Go to the Azure portal.

 - Select a subscription.
 Use the Subscription list to select the subscription that's used to pay for the reserved capacity.
 The payment method of the subscription is charged the upfront costs for the reserved capacity.
-Charges are deducted from the enrollment's monetary commitment balance or charged as overage.
+Charges are deducted from the enrollment's Azure Prepayment (previously called monetary commitment) balance or charged as overage.

 - Select a scope.
 Use the Scope list to select a subscription scope:

 - Single resource group scope — Applies the reservation discount to the matching resources in the selected resource group only.

 - Single subscription scope — Applies the reservation discount to the matching resources in the selected subscription.

 - Shared scope — Applies the reservation discount to matching resources in eligible subscriptions that are in the billing context.
 For Enterprise Agreement customers, the billing context is the enrollment.